jquery/node-packager/README.md

   // Sync processing
   "app.css": function() {

-    // Return a String with the CSS data. return buildCss();
+    // Return a String or Buffer with the file data. return buildCss();
   },

   // Async processing
   "app.js": function( callback ) {

-    // Call `callback( error, data )`, where data is a String with the JS data. buildJs( callback );
+    // Call `callback( error, data )`, where data is a String with the file data. buildJs( callback );
   },